 The crew invited him to effectively audition and he did not disappoint and it was a quick decision to invite him onto the team.
 Since then he has achieved many great feats while holding (or not) onto a BMX bike and scooter.
 Several world firsts are just some of these achievements.
 The first triple scooter backflip and triple BMX front flip are just some of these next-level tricks.

-I really like this YouTube channel because it gives a great insight into the life of a Nitro Circus athlete.
+I really like YouTube channels like this because it gives a great insight into the life of a Nitro Circus athlete.
 These guys often compete against each other to do the most insane tricks on homemade (often sketchy) ramps.

 This channel only has around 30 videos posted.
 Don’t eagerly wait for videos on this channel.